🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Crypto Futures vs Prediction Markets: Key Differences

-Key takeaway: Crypto futures give you leveraged exposure to price movements.
-Prediction markets give you binary exposure to specific events.
-Futures can wipe you out via liquidation; prediction market losses are capped at your stake.
+Key takeaway: Crypto futures provide leveraged exposure to price movements.
+Prediction markets deliver binary exposure to particular outcomes.
+Futures can trigger liquidation and wipe out your account; prediction market losses remain limited to your initial investment.

 Structure comparison